 - (a) Local school administrative units may include, but are not required to include, a differentiated pay plan for certified instructional staff, certified instructional support staff, or certified administrative staff as a part of their local school improvement plans.
 Units electing to include differentiated pay plans in their school improvement plans, shall base their plans on: - (1) The Career Development Pilot Program, G.S.
 115C-363 et seq.; - (2) The Lead Teacher Pilot Program, G.S.
-115C-363.28 et seq.; - (3) A locally designed building-based performance program, subject to limitations and guidelines adopted by the State Board of Education; - (4) A differentiated pay plan successfully implemented in another state; or - (5) A locally designed plan including any combination or modification of the foregoing plans. - (b) Support among affected staff members is essential to successful implementation of a differentiated pay plan.
-To determine the level of support among affected staff members, a local unit considering including a differentiated pay plan in its school improvement plan shall present a proposed plan to affected staff members for their review and shall then poll affected staff to determine their support for the proposed plan.
-The results of the poll shall be considered by the local school board in determining whether to include the differentiated pay plan in its school improvement plan.
-A decision to include the differentiated pay plan in the school improvement plan shall be supported by a specific finding that there is sufficient support for the plan among affected staff members to assure its successful implementation.
-The results of the poll and the findings regarding support for the plan shall be included with any differentiated pay plan submitted to the State Board of Education for approval, and the State Board shall approve the plan only if it concludes that there is sufficient support for the plan to ensure its successful implementation. - (c) The level of support among affected staff members for the differentiated pay plan shall be reassessed every three years. - (d) Local school administrative units electing to participate in the Career Development Program or in a locally-devised differentiated pay plan shall receive funds for differentiated pay for teachers and administrators according to the following schedule:
+115C-363.28 et seq.; - (3) A locally designed building-based performance program, subject to limitations and guidelines adopted by the State Board of Education; - (4) A differentiated pay plan successfully implemented in another state; or - (5) A locally designed plan including any combination or modification of the foregoing plans. - (b) Support among affected staff members is essential to successful implementation of a differentiated pay plan; therefore, a local board of education which decides that a differentiated pay plan should be included in its local school improvement plan shall present a proposed differentiated pay plan to the affected personnel for their review and vote.
+The vote shall be by secret ballot and the results of the vote shall be tabulated separately for (1) certificated instructional and instructional support personnel and for (2) certificated administrators.
+The local board of education shall include the proposed differentiated pay plan in its local school improvement plan only if the proposed plan has the approval of a majority of the voting members of the (1) certificated instructional and instructional support personnel and (2) certificated administrators.
+In the event that less than 75% of the members of either of the (1) certificated instructional and instructional support personnel, or (2) certificated administrators vote on the differentiated pay plan, the local board of education may consider that an insufficient number (less than 75%) of the particular group voted and disregard the votes of that group. - (c) At least every three years after a differentiated pay plan goes into effect, the local board of education shall propose a vote by secret ballot of the above mentioned groups to either continue, discontinue, or modify the differentiated pay plan being used.
+If a majority of either the (1) certificated instructional and instructional support personnel or (2) certificated administrators vote to discontinue or modify the plan, the local board of education shall either discontinue the plan or propose modifications to the plan.
+In the event of proposed modifications of the plan by the local board, then the modifications shall be submitted to the above mentioned groups for their approval.
+If a local differentiated pay plan is discontinued, then any differentiated pay being received by the affected personnel shall be terminated.

-- (1) 1990-91: two percent (2%) of teacher and administrator salaries; - (2) 1991-92: three percent (3%) of teacher and administrator salaries; - (3) 1992-93: four percent (4%) of teacher and administrator salaries; and - (4) 1993-94 and thereafter: seven percent (7%) of teacher and administrator salaries.
+- (d) Local school administrative units electing to participate in the Career Development Program or in a locally-devised differentiated pay plan shall receive funds for differentiated pay for teachers and administrators according to the terms of the plan, but not to exceed: - (1) 1990-91: two percent (2%) of teacher and administrator salaries; - (2) 1991-92: three percent (3%) of teacher and administrator salaries; - (3) 1992-93: four percent (4%) of teacher and administrator salaries; and - (4) 1993-94 and thereafter: seven percent (7%) of teacher and administrator salaries.